WinterWolfSV/visual_sorting/README.md

   ### TODO

     - [ ] Implement more algorithms
-    - [ ] Fix the error that you can start multiple sorting algorithms at once
+    - [X] Fix the error that you can start multiple sorting algorithms at once
-    - [ ] Implement a stop button that stops the current algorithm from running
+    - [X] Implement a stop button that stops the current algorithm from running

+---

+### 6th of Feb 2023:

+### Done today

+- Added a stop button to terminate the current sorting algorithm
+- Fixed the error that you could start multiple sorting algorithms at once
+- Shuffling the array now stops the current sorting algorithm
+- Changing the color of the pillars does not regenerate them anymore

+  ### TODO

+    - [ ] Implement more algorithms
+    - [ ] Rewrite the bubble sort to not regenerate the array every time when visualizing

 ---